mathursunil/Data-Science/README.md

 # Data-Science
-Repository for data analytics, coursework and projects This will be used for the MS in Data Science program at the University of Delaware
+Repository for data analytics, coursework and projects <BR>
+This will be used for the MS in Data Science program at the University of Delaware

 MISY 631 - Business Intelligence and Analytics